FREQUENTLY ASKED QUESTIONS

 When registering you can choose which start wave you wish to participate in at the race.
 Tell your friends and family right away so they can participate together in the same wave before it SELLS OUT!

-For both days, Claw and Fang, the competitive waves will be at 7:00 AM for men and 7:30 AM for women.
-General start waves will be every 30 minutes with the first wave starting at 8:00 AM and the last wave at 1:30 PM.
+Competitive waves will be at 7:00 AM for men and 7:30 AM for women.
+General start waves will be every 15 minutes with the first wave starting at 8:00 AM and the last wave at 1:30 PM.

 Please arrive 2-hours before your start wave to allow for parking, bus, check-in, and getting ready.